Agents and Agentic AI

 >

-waiting for the user to provide the answer, which will be then used to invoke the AstrologyAgent
+waiting for the user to provide the answer, which will be then used to invoke the AstrologyAgent and generate the horoscope.

 A2A Integration

-module provides a seamless integration with the A2A protocol, allowing to build agentic systems that can use remote A2A server agents and eventually mixing them with other locally defined agents.
+The additional langchain4j-agentic-a2a module provides a seamless integration with the A2A protocol, allowing to build agentic systems that can use remote A2A server agents and eventually mixing them with other locally defined agents.

-agent used in the first example was defined on a remote A2A server, it is possible to create an A2ACreativeWriter
+For instance if the CreativeWriter agent used in the first example was defined on a remote A2A server, it is possible to create an A2ACreativeWriter agent that can be used in the same way as a local agent, but invoking the remote one.

 UntypedAgent creativeWriter = AgenticServices